 Opening up new retail premises often means that you have that risk of customers not knowing that your new shop or showroom exists.
 This is when social media can give you huge help and the upper hand.

-You might need a content strategy in place, but asides that, you need to add your new location, events you may have, other offers and general information to your posts.
+You might need a content strategy in place, but asides from that, you need to add your new location, events you may have other offers, and general information to your posts.

 This will encourage people to come and visit for themselves.
 It is a quick and easy way to let existing and many new customers aware of an alternative way to do business with you.

 5. Plan your workspace